-If a Victory Electric employee contacts you by phone, it is the policy of Victory Electric to NEVER request confidential, personal financial information - like a credit card number or checking/savings routing and account numbers.
+If a Victory Electric employee contacts you by phone, it is the policy of Victory Electric to NEVER request confidential or personal financial information - like a credit card number or checking/ savings routing and account numbers.

 We encourage members to play it safe and always contact Victory Electric directly.
-Only give your confidential financial information, like credit card or bank account information, to a Victory Electric representative if you contacted us directly to make a payment.
 Chances are, anyone contacting members asking for a payment is not employed or authorized by Victory Electric.